James McCabe (tennis)

 James Fernandez McCabe (born 5 July 2003) is an Australian professional tennis player.
-He has a career high ATP singles ranking of world No. 164 achieved on 14 July 2025 and a doubles ranking of No. 302 achieved on 31 July 2023.
+He has a career-high ATP singles ranking of No. 164 achieved on 14 July 2025 and a doubles ranking of No. 302 achieved on 31 July 2023.

 Early life

 McCabe was born in Iba, Philippines to an Irish father and a Filipina mother.
 He holds dual Irish and Australian citizenship.
 At six months of age he moved to Sydney, Australia where he was raised.
-McCabe broke the national U10 beep test record in 2013, was crowned the Australian national junior 200m butterfly swimming champion, won the 2019 U16 Australian national championship in tennis as well as being an accomplished flutist with an AMusA (Associate in Music, Australia) diploma.
+McCabe broke the national U10 beep test record in 2013, was crowned the Australian national junior 200m butterfly swimming champion, won the 2019 U16 Australian national championship in tennis as well as being an accomplished flautist with an AMusA (Associate in Music, Australia) diploma.

 Professional career

 2021

 McCabe began competing in professional events in late 2021 and was able to reach the quarterfinals of the first ITF Futures event he entered in Tunisia in October 2021 after winning all three matches in the qualifying draw.
 He continued playing Tunisian ITF Futures tournaments for the remainder of the 2021 season which included a second quarterfinal appearance in November and his results during this period boosted his singles ranking to finish the year at No.1209.